Transitioning from InfoPath: A Comprehensive Guide to Modernization

 Or finally simplify and modernize the process

-The difference isn’t the platform.
-It’s the approach.
+The difference isn’t the platform; it’s the approach.

 If you’re planning an InfoPath transition and want a clear path forward, start with the process, not the form.